 I’ve Tried a Lot of Gluten-Free Pasta — Now, This Is the Only One I’ll Buy

-When you make the transition to gluten-free eating — whether for health reasons or preference — the first thing you’ll notice is that many of the store-bought foods meant to stand in for their gluten-filled counterparts taste pretty terrible.
+When you make the transition to gluten-free eating — whether for health reasons or preference — the first thing you’ll notice is that some of the store-bought foods meant to stand in for their gluten-filled counterparts don’t quite live up to your expectations.

 I’ve had my fair share of gummy bread and cardboard-like pizza over the years — enough that I’d essentially written off ever finding ones I actually like — but pasta was the one food I refused to give up on.
 I mean, is there anything more comforting than spaghetti with butter and Parmesan?
 Or more crowd-pleasing than a cold macaroni salad in the summertime?
 Absolutely not.